Cynfinitely/studyHelper/README.md

 - [ ] Authorization

 - [ ] themes
+  - [ ]  Maybe hogwarts like houses , leveling
 - [ ] What you want to become ? avatar
 - [ ] Gamefication
 - [ ] Backend part